nttgin/BGPalerter/docs/configuration.md

 **Important 1:** for a complete monitoring, configure also the `monitorASns` section.
 Setting only prefix matching rules is not sufficient: prefix matching rules are based on the longest prefix match, less specific ROAs impacting the prefix will NOT be matched.
 On the other side, setting only the `monitorASns` section is instead perfectly fine for ROA monitoring purposes.

 **Important 2:** prefix matching rules have always priorities on `monitorASns` rules.
-If an alert matches both a prefix rule and an AS rule, it will be sent only to the prefix rule, except if the `checkOnlyAsns` params is set to true (see parameters below).
+If an alert matches both a prefix rule and an AS rule, it will be sent only to the prefix rule, except if the `checkOnlyASns` params is set to true (see parameters below).
 In the example above, a ROA change impacting `1.2.3.4/24` is only sent to the user group `noc1` and not to `noc2`; whatever other ROA change impacting a prefix not in the list (no prefix matching rule) will be sent to `noc2` instead.

 **Important 3:** alerts about the generic health status of TAs are generated according to the provided VRP file.
 This types of alerts are not necessarily related to the monitored resources and they are send to the `default` user group.